MichaelYagi/Grapher/README.md

 ## 📄 License

-This project is licensed under MIT License - see [LICENSE](LICENSE) file for details.
+This project is licensed under MIT License.

 ## 🤝 Contributing